cloudblog004/fantasticfoodies/content/en/posts/2210-easiest-way-to-prepare-ultimate-my-chicken-and-amp-chorizo-enchiladas.md

-So that is going to wrap this up with this special food my chicken &amp; chorizo enchiladas. 😁 recipe.
+So that is going to wrap this up with this special food my chicken & chorizo enchiladas. 😁 recipe.
 Thanks so much for your time.
 I'm sure that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!